 Explore Birkhead Mountains Wilderness in Uwharrie National Forest

-Outdoor NC has partnered with local tourism organizations across the state to help promote the protection of North Carolina’s stunning and diverse outdoor spaces by practicing the 7 Principles of Leave No Trace.
+Outdoor NC has partnered with local tourism organizations across the state to help promote the protection of North Carolina’s stunning and diverse outdoor spaces by practicing the Outdoor NC Leave No Trace Principles.
 Here are some insider tips if you're visiting the Asheboro area.

 Q&A host: Heart of NC Visitors Bureau